nubomedia-vtt/webrtcpeer-android/README.md

 Building
 --------
-You can import this project to your own Android Studio project via Maven by adding the following line to module's `build.gradle` file:
+You can import this project to your own Android Studio project via Maven (jCenter or Maven Central) by adding the following line to module's `build.gradle` file:
 ```
 compile 'fi.vtt.nubomedia:webrtcpeer-android:1.0.0'
 ```